ORIGIN STORY

 Esprit Park was developed in the 1980s as a private park for the employees of the Esprit de Corps company.
-It was the first modern office campus as we know it today.
 It was open to the public and was maintained and landscaped by private gardeners.
-The original landscape architect for the project was Drew Detsch, a founding member of Friends of Esprit Park and an active consultant on the upcoming renovation of the park.
+The original landscape architect for the project was Drew Detsch, a founding member of Friends of Esprit Park.
 At the time, the company had 300 employees and Dogpatch had about 200 residents.

 • COMMUNITY